idoru/comfyui-nvidia-image/README.md

 - **comfyui-essentials**: Essential utility nodes
 - And many more...

 See the `custom_nodes/` directory for the complete list.
+Open an issue or PR if you would like to see a popular custom node.

 ## Configuration